natelangholz/stat412-advancedregression/README.md

 (http://www.stat.cmu.edu/~larry/all-of-statistics/index.html)

-Additional papers will be posted in the corresponding week directory.
+Additional papers will be posted in the corresponding weekly directory.

 ## Evaluation